steadylearner/Steadylearner/post/rust-How to use datas to build sitemap with Rust Diesel.md

 ## 1. Setup Diesel and Rust files

 We will first setup some Diesel and Rust codes before we write code for dynamic sitemap.xml.
-You may skip or use your own project instead if you are not interesed in this part.
+You may skip or use your own project instead if you are not interested in this part.

 Following the tutorial given by author of Diesel, You should have code snippet similar to this.